 Let's talk about conduit.
 A conduit is a channel through which something is conveyed.
 Conduits take many shapes and forms, but in the electrical field, conduit has a more specific and narrow definition: it's a tube, pipe or trough that protects and routes electrical wiring.
-That said, not all electrical conduit is created equal: there are different types that have different applications in the field.
-Let's take a look at some of the conduit offerings out there.
+That said, not all electrical conduit is created equal: there are miscellaneous types that have different applications in the field.
+Let's look at some of the conduit offerings out there.

 However, it can be more costly than other open wiring methods, so if the added protection isn't needed, it may be more advisable to take a more economical approach such as cable trays or support rings.
 Additionally, heat dissipation can be an issue with fully enclosed conduit, meaning that if you have multiple cables in a single pipe, you may need to lower the current capacity of your conductors.

 It should be noted that FMC, due to the interlocking coils that allow it to bend, is not liquid tight unless it features a waterproof plastic coating.
-This type of conduit is known as LFMC (liquidtight flexible metallic conduit).
+This type of conduit is known as LFMC (liquid tight flexible metallic conduit).

 FMC should not be confused with FMT (flexible metallic tubing).
-It is used in lighting fixtures and other plenum applications, and is liquid-tight despite not having a jacket.
+It is used in lighting fixtures and other plenum applications; and is liquid-tight despite not having a jacket.
 Visually, it features tighter, thinner “ribs” than FMC.

 There are many varieties of non-metallic flexible conduit, but most share basic properties.
 They are often constructed of PVC and feature a corrugated exterior.
-Varieties exist to handle communication cables, fiber optics, and other low-voltage cabling.
-Depending on the type, it may be UV resistant for outdoor use, or suitable for burying.
+Varieties exist to handle communication cables, fiber optics and other low-voltage cabling.
+Depending on the type, it may be UV resistant for outdoor use or suitable for burying.
 Since it's typically made from a solid piece of material, it's watertight, but resistance to chemicals and corrosives will vary.
 PVC flexible conduit is found in riser applications, HVAC areas, water treatment systems and many other applications.